craig-o-curtis/grunt-basics/README.md

-// Demo Project from Pluralsight's Grunt Fundamentals Course
+// Demo Project from Pluralsight's Introduction to Grunt Course

 // Starting a Grunt project from Scratch